Gary Bowyer: Derby County youth and Salford City

 He joined Derby County, as coach of their under-23s side, in September 2020.
 On 23 March 2021, it was announced that Bowyer was to become manager of League Two side Salford City on a deal lasting until the end of the season, replacing Richie Wellens.
 The deal came after an arrangement was reached between Salford co-owner Gary Neville and Derby manager Wayne Rooney, whereby Salford would pay no fee to Derby but would pay his wages for the duration of his spell in charge.
 The move has been described as the first ever managerial loan.
 His first game in charge was on 27 March, a 1–0 away defeat to Exeter City, and picked up his first win on 5 April, two Ian Henderson goals giving Salford a 2–0 win against Forest Green Rovers.
 After achieving 17 points from eight matches to help boost his side's play-off aspirations, Bowyer was awarded the League Two Manager of the Month award for April.
 On 10 May he returned to his role as an academy coach at Derby County; however, two days later on 12 May, it was announced that he had returned to manage Salford City after signing a two-year contract.
 On 2 August, Billy Barr joined as his assistant manager.

 On 21 August 2021, he was booked for shoving Jonny Williams of Swindon Town in a 1–0 defeat, Salford's fourth game without a win at the beginning of the season, the club's worst start to a season since the 2014 takeover.

-On 17 May 2022, Bowyer was sacked by Salford having narrowly missed out on the play-offs.
+On 17 May 2022, Bowyer was dismissed by Salford having narrowly missed out on the play-offs.